Lane Thomas Player Props: Nationals vs. Cardinals

-On Tuesday, Lane Thomas (hitting .341 in his past 10 games) and the Washington Nationals face the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 7:05 PM ET.
+The Washington Nationals, including Lane Thomas (.350 batting average in his past 10 games), battle starting pitcher Miles Mikolas and the St. Louis Cardinals at Nationals Park, Wednesday at 4:05 PM ET.

-In his previous appearance, he collected two extra-base hits (2-for-4 with two doubles) against the Cardinals.
+In his most recent game he had a one-hit showing (1-for-3) against the Cardinals.

 Lane Thomas Game Info & Props vs. the Cardinals